 South African law has developed over the years to provide important rights and protections to landlords renting out accommodation.
-In the past, only the common law (case law passed down by judges) was used to govern the relationship between landlords (sometimes referred to as lessors) and tenants (sometimes referred to as lessees), However now, although the common law is still used in South Africa, the South African Constitution now defines the and the right to adequate housing in section 26 of the Bill of Rights and the Rental Housing Act 50 of 1999 (amended in 2007) is the main piece of legislation that regulates the relationship between landlords and tenants.
+In the past, only the common law (case law passed down by judges) was used to govern the relationship between landlords (sometimes referred to as lessors) and tenants (sometimes referred to as lessees), However, although the common law is still used in South Africa, the South African Constitution now defines the right to adequate housing in section 26 of the Bill of Rights and the Rental Housing Act 50 of 1999 (amended in 2007) is the main piece of legislation that regulates the relationship between landlords and tenants.

 Amongst other things, the Rental Housing Act sets out what should be contained in a lease agreement (sometimes referred to as a rental agreement or a lease), outlines the rights and responsibilities of both parties in a landlord-tenant relationship, and provides information on the cancellation or termination of a lease.
 The Act also establishes Rental Housing Tribunals which are meant to deal with unfair practices between landlords and tenants.
 In Gauteng, the provincial government has also written regulations to define fair and lawful conduct between landlords and tenants.
 These are known as the Gauteng Unfair Practices Regulations.
-The Rental Housing Act and the Regulations are available in a separate booklet produced by the Socio-Economic Rights Institute (SERI).

-Many landlords are not aware of their rights (and responsibilities), which can lead to tension and misunderstanding in the landlord-tenant relationship.
+Many landlords are not aware of their rights (and responsibilities), which can lead to tension and misunderstanding in the landlordtenant relationship.
 This guide aims to provide landlords with the kind of information they need to exercise their rights and to act appropriately if there is a problem with their rental property.
 The guide is structured in three sections: